Andrian0s/histlux_emb/README.md

 ## Overview

-This repository allows replication of the experiments from the research titled "PARAPHRASUS: A Comprehensive Benchmark for Evaluating Paraphrase Detection Models" and is extendable to allow further experimentation, qualitative analysis.
-It includes:
+This repository allows replication of the experiments from the research titled "Adapting Multilingual Embedding Models to Historical Luxembourgish".
+This repository includes:

-- Original predictions generated using the models described in the paper, useful for further qualitative or quantitative analysis.
+- Scripts and notebooks to replicate the training and evaluation of the examined models.
-- Scripts and configuration files to reproduce the results.
+- The training and test data created through articles in Historical Luxembourgish.
-- Utility scripts to reproduce statistics plots and so on.
+- Our reccomended adapted models to be used for semantic search to and from Historical Luxembourgish.

 ## Repository Organization: